+In Table \ref{table:1}, we compare the PFDR values for the Mean 1 (test) and Mean 2 (retest) data when 200 edges are selected.
+To assess the significance of employing our Bayesian methods compared to the non-Bayesian method in terms of \textbf{accuracy}, we conducted the Paired T-test on the computed PFDR values.
+This test is selected to be performed on the PFDR values due to appropriation of this test for paired observations that the differences between pairs are normally distributed.
+The p-value obtained for comparing the PFDR values of BFGES and FGES is less than 1e{-3}, indicating a significant difference between these two methods.
+Similarly, the p-value for comparing the PFDR values of BGOLEM and GOLEM is also less than 1e{-3}, indicating a significant difference between these two methods as well.

-The PFDR metric compares the accuracy of each method in parts of the discovered ECs that are zero in the SC and there is still no ground truth about the part that is one in the SC.
-To evaluate the EC edges that are one in the SC, for the ECs with 200 edges, we apply the proportion test \cite{ott2015introduction} to compare each edge of ECs that are discovered with the GOLEM and FGES methods.
-This test is designed to determine whether the proportion of each edge in the ECs of 50 subjects derived using FGES methods is equal to the proportion of the corresponding edge in the ECs obtained using GOLEM methods.
-The ratio of the number of noticeably different edges in the EC portions with structural edges of one to those with structural edges of zero is then computed.
-In comparing these two methods, $11.2\%$ of edges are different in the ECs for the edges that are one in SC, on the other hand, $40.3\%$ of edges are different in the ECs for the edges that are zero in SC.
+The PFDR metric compares the accuracy of each method in parts of the discovered ECs that are zero in the $\textrm{SC}_\textrm{B}$ and there is still no ground truth about the parts of ECs that are one in the $\textrm{SC}_\textrm{B}$., i.e., the PFDR metric is able to identify the part of the false positive in the ECs.
+We used the proportion test to compare the percentage of significantly different edges in ECs.
+In doing so, we searched for edges that have significantly different results by using different methods, namely FGES and GOLEM, in the population of $50$ subjects.
+Our results show that $40.3\%$ of EC edges that are zero in $\textrm{SC}_\textrm{B}$ are significantly different between these two methods, whereas this number is reduced to $11.2\%$ for the rest of the edges, suggesting that edges that are zero in $\textrm{SC}_\textrm{B}$ are more sensitive to the used method.